Sovereign Cloud Manifesto

 In the early 2000s, open source software embodied a universal ideal: technology for everyone, by everyone.
 Pioneered by movements like the Free Software Foundation (FSF) and the GNU Project, it promised liberation from proprietary silos.
 Linux distributions flourished, source code was shared freely across borders, and communities collaborated without regard to nationality or politics.
 The ethos was simple—software as a global commons, empowering individuals to control their digital lives.

 Open source began as a global, collaborative ideal.
-Corporate cloud platforms then delivered extraordinary convenience and integration — but at the price of growing lock-in and external control.
-After a decade of shifting trade-offs, many users now find it reasonable to take back meaningful control over their own data.
+Corporate cloud platforms then delivered extraordinary convenience and integration—but at the price of growing lock-in and external control.
+After a decade of trading privacy and autonomy for convenience, a growing number of users are now reconsidering the bargain.

 The Hidden Cost of Convenience